Quantactix/TreeFactor/README.md

     - run demo2 for market adjusted boosted tree
     - run demo3 for time series split.
 - you can find the printed output in `test/demo` folders.

+For windows users, please run each demo in the corresponding folder.

 # Reference